-An Associate of Science in General Studies is a two-year program that allows students to pursue technical courses as well as general studies that can transfer towards a bachelor's degree.
+An Associate of Science (AS) in General Studies is a two-year, or 60 credit hour, program that allows students to pursue technical courses as well as general studies that can transfer towards a bachelor's degree.
 Students work with advisers to develop study plans to meet their career and academic goals.
 Applicants must meet school admission requirements.

 Associate of Science in General Studies